nl2go/ansible-role-network-encryption/README.md

 UDP port used locally in case of NAT-T. If set to 0 a random port will be allocated.
 Has to be different from charon.port, otherwise a random port will be allocated (s. [strongswan.conf](https://wiki.strongswan.org/projects/strongswan/wiki/StrongswanConf)).

-    network_encryption_networks:
+    network_encryption_configs:
       - name: default
         psk: secret

-Networks must be configured using `network_encryption_networks` variable.
-Networks in this context are logical groups that share similar configuration.
-The `name` of the network is mandatory and used for identification.
+Configuration sets must be configured using `network_encryption_configs` variable.
+The `name` of the configuration set is mandatory and used for identification.
 Pre-shared key can be specified using `psk`.

-    network_encryption_host_networks:
+    network_encryption_host_configs:
       - name: default

-Hosts can be attached to the networks using `network_encryption_host_networks` variable.
-Networks are referenced by `name`.
+Hosts can be attached to a configuration set using `network_encryption_host_configs` variable.
+Configuration sets are referenced by `name`.

-    network_encryption_networks:
+    network_encryption_configs:
       - name: default
         interface: eth0
         psk: secret

 The interface can be specified using `interface` variable.
 If not specified, it defaults to `ansible_default_ipv4.interface`.

-    network_encryption_networks:
+    network_encryption_configs:
       - name: default
         psk: secret
         params: